U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 |Source: Oil & Gas Journal|

-As of January 2013, Yemen held 16.9 trillion cubic feet (Tcf) of proved natural gas reserves according to the Oil & Gas Journal.
-One of the larger natural gas deposits in Yemen is in the oil-rich Marib-Jawf area, where there may be 18 Tcf in recoverable volumes of natural gas, according to Yemen's government.
+As of January 2014, Yemen held 16.9 trillion cubic feet (Tcf) of proved natural gas reserves according to the Oil & Gas Journal.
+One of the larger natural gas deposits in Yemen is in the hydrocarbon-rich Marib-Jawf area, where there may be 18 Tcf in recoverable volumes of natural gas, according to Yemen's government.

 Until 2009, Yemen reinjected nearly all of the natural gas it produced to aid in oil extraction.
-In 2009, the Yemen LNG facility opened, and the country began to divert dry natural gas away from the oil fields and towards domestic and international consumers.
+In 2009, the Yemen LNG facility opened, and the country began to divert dry natural gas away from the oil fields and toward domestic and international consumers.
 Yemen's domestic market began consuming small amounts of natural gas in 2009, and there are plans to increase the use of natural gas in many sectors—particularly in power generation—to make up for diminishing petroleum supplies.
-Despite this effort, in 2011 Yemen still reinjected the ninth-largest volume of natural gas to aid in oil recovery in the world.

 Exploration and production

-Because Yemen's natural gas was historically a tool used to aid oil recovery efforts, there was rarely any exploration specifically targeting natural gas.
-With the opening of the Yemen LNG facility in 2009, the economic incentives for discovering and producing natural gas have changed.
+Because Yemen's natural gas was historically reinjected into oil fields to aid oil recovery, there was rarely any exploration specifically targeting natural gas.
+After the opening of the Yemen LNG facility in 2009, the economic incentives for discovering and producing natural gas changed.

-Yemen began producing natural gas in the early 1990's, however, from 1993 until 2009—when the Yemen LNG facility came online—Yemen reinjected virtually all (98 percent) of the natural gas produced inside the country.
+Yemen began producing natural gas in the early 1990s, however, from 1993 until 2009—when the Yemen LNG facility came online—Yemen reinjected virtually all (98%) of the natural gas produced inside the country.
 With the opening of the country's only LNG facility in November of 2009, Yemen began producing commercial quantities of dry natural gas for the first time in its history.
-In 2011, Yemen produced 340 billion cubic feet (Bcf) of dry natural gas, up from just 28 Bcf in 2009 when the production of dry natural gas began.
+In 2013, Yemen produced 365 billion cubic feet (Bcf) of dry natural gas, up from just 28 Bcf in 2009 when the production of dry natural gas began.

 With the continued build-out of infrastructure to feed Yemen LNG, the possibility of diverting natural gas used in oil recovery to domestic consumers—such as the power sector—becomes more feasible.
 Further, exploration in Yemen's onshore and offshore blocks may yield additional recoverable quantities of natural gas, although, like oil exploration, the security environment in the country will play a big role in determining the interest of international investors.